Email Marketing Pricing: 5 Platforms Compared (2026)

 If you're running a Shopify store and spending $150/mo on Klaviyo, the revenue from automated flows (abandoned carts, post-purchase, win-back) typically covers the cost within the first month.

 See our Klaviyo vs Mailchimp comparison for a feature breakdown.
-If pricing is a concern, check Klaviyo alternatives.
+If pricing is a concern, check Klaviyo alternatives, the full Klaviyo review, or go straight to the dedicated Klaviyo pricing breakdown.

 HubSpot: a different pricing model